sartography/spiff-example-cli/README.rst

 Models
 ^^^^^^

-Example BPMN and DMN files can be found in the `bpmn` directory of this repository.
+Example BPMN and DMN files can be found in the `models` directory of this repository.
-There are several versions of a product ordering process of variying complexity located in the `bpmn/tutorial` directory of the repo which contain most of the elements that SpiffWorkflow supports.
+There are several versions of a product ordering process of variying complexity which contain most of the elements that SpiffWorkflow supports.
 These diagrams can be viewed in any BPMN editor, but many of them have custom extensions created with `bpmn-js-spiffworflow <https://github.com/sartography/bpmn-js-spiffworkflow>`_.

 Loading Workflows